 Biography

-Oliver Rajamani’s life story is a beautifully unique and natural blend of the best of Indian and Western cultures with a touch of British history on his mother’s side.
+Oliver Rajamani’s life story is a beautiful and unique natural blend of the best of Indian and Western cultures with a touch of British history on his mother’s side.
 Rajamani grew up entertaining since the early age of 5.
 His family encouraged his natural talent for music and Rajamani grew up playing tabla, drum set and guitar at large family gatherings and public religious events including his family daily prayers.
-Rajamani’s grandmother was a choir director and piano player and his uncle was a guitar, accordion and piano player who had great influence on his early musical life.
-From early childhood he grew up at home surrounded by musical sounds from the Lp record collection of his father’s and uncle’s that included Jim Reeves, Johnny Cash, Frank Sinatra, Nate King Cole, Elvis Presley, James Last, Ventures, Louis Armstrong, ….Indian folk, devotional and movie music of India (Composer-Illaiyaraja), and music from around the world.
-As a teenager he toured in Southern India as a teenage rock drummer sensation with Canadian musician’s John and Sandra Holmes in their band “Giant John and the Texas Bullfrogs”.
+Rajamani’s grandmother “Pakiam” was a choir director and piano player and his uncle “Charles” was a guitar, accordion and piano player who had great influence on his early musical life.
+From early childhood he grew up at home surrounded by musical sounds from the Lp record collection of his father’s and uncle’s that included Jim Reeves, Johnny Cash, Frank Sinatra, Nate King Cole, James Last, Ventures, Louis Armstrong, ….Indian Gypsy/folk traditions, devotional and movie music of India (Composer-Illaiyaraja), and music from around the world.
+As a teenager he performed in school choirs, marching band, jazz band, high school rock band (Wild Child) and got the opportunity to travel Southern India as a teenage rock drummer sensation with Canadian musician’s John and Sandra Holmes in their band “Giant John and the Texas Bullfrogs”.

-While going through college in New York, Rajamani performed in rock bands, choirs and orchestras (notably The New Found Sound – directed by Shirley Gutmann) while performing around New York city in various musical acts including work as a roadie for jazz drummer Thurman Barker.
-He trained under Snighdha Mishra for Hindustani and Bamathi Sudharshan for carnatic classical vocal music of India.
-Rajamani studied tabla at an early age.
-His tabla teachers include Guru Ji “Rajendran” and Pandit Aloke Dutta.
+While going through college in Long Island, New York, Rajamani performed in rock bands, choirs and orchestras (notably The New Found Sound – directed by Shirley Gutmann) while performing around New York city in various musical acts including work as a roadie for jazz drummer Thurman Barker.

 “Flamenco India” is Rajamani’s unique and innovative creation.
 Incepted in 1995, Flamenco India serves to help support Romani artists and educate the general public of Romani history, culture and music.
 Rajamani’s experience in flamenco comes from years of performing and spending time around Flamencos -notably Maestro Arturo Martinez who christened Rajamani into the world of flamenco.
 In 2012 Rajamani had the honor to perform for flamenco legend Paco De Lucia.
 Paco De Lucia gave his blessings for Flamenco India calling the music “beautiful, unique and historic”.